When do I need to complete an application?

 When should I renew a study?

-You have 30 days from your study’s expiration to submit a renewal application.
+You need to submit the renewal application of your study 30-45 days prior to its expiration date.
 After which, you must submit a new protocol.

 What happens if my study expires before I receive annual renewal approval?